haihala/haihala.github.io/src/lib/posts/zombie-game.md

 the provided noise texture.
 It provides the learner with fish, instead of teaching them to fish if you pardon the pun.

-In the age of Wasm, I fail to see Javascript based systems like pixi thriving.
+In the age of Wasm, I fail to see JavaScript based systems like pixi thriving.
 Obviously there are always those who learned JS at 14 and never wavered from that, so there will always be a market, but I don't see the long term trajectory for games.
 For overpaid designers and web developers who want to add